JetBrains/teamcity-docker-server/README.md

 If you need to build your own image, you need to perform the following:

-1) Create your own base image with the operation system of your choice and Java 8 installed.
-   Export `JRE_HOME` environment variable since TeamCity requires it for start.
-   [Build and tag it](https://docs.docker.com/engine/reference/commandline/build/#tag-an-image--t) with the `teamcity-base` tag.

-   Note: Use `teamcity-base:latest-nanoserver-*` tags for Windows images.

-2) On Unix extract `TeamCity.tar.gz` of any version you'd like to use into  the `dist/teamcity` folder.
+1) On Unix extract `TeamCity.tar.gz` of any version you'd like to use into  the `dist/teamcity` folder.
 In the same directory where the Dockerfile is placed, run

    ```
      mkdir dist